influxdata/docs-v2/content/influxdb/v1.8/administration/backup_and_restore.md

 ```
 {{% /note %}}

-Provide the following based on the [backup format](#backup-formats) used to
+Provide the following based on the [backup format](#backup-formats) of the
-generate the backup:
+backup you want to restore from:

 {{< tabs-wrapper >}}
 {{% tabs "small" %}}